Striving to be the best we can!

 Since September 2016, we have used the Maths No Problem Scheme to support our delivery of the National Curriculum objectives.
 We wholeheartedly believe that this method will provide a consistent approach to teaching maths across our school as it is underpinned by a methodical curriculum design that spirals and builds upon prior learning.
 Crucially, ideas are revisited at higher levels as the curriculum spirals through the years.

-We are delighted that this year, Miss Whetton will be working closely with the East Midlands East (EME) Maths Hub as a Primary Mastery Specialist.
-This is an exciting role that involves her working with other schools, promoting mastery in maths and sharing her expertise.
+We are delighted that this year, Miss Whetton will continue her role as a Primary Maths Specialist.
+Again, she will be working closely with the East Midlands East (EME) Maths Hub.
+This is an exciting role that involves her working with other schools, promoting mastery maths and sharing her expertise.

 There are lots of links and documents below where you can find out more about maths at St Botolph’s and also information on how to support your child with their mathematics skills.

 Long Term Plans